• Skip to main content

 I'm happy with this pasta alone for dinner but it's also great with some fluffy focaccia bread on the side.

-Add a side salad, some Brussels Sprouts, or a Crispy Chicken Burger for a more substantial meal.
+Add a side salad, some Brussels Sprouts, a Crispy Chicken Burger, or baked Italian meatballs for a more substantial meal.

 Love one-pot pasta recipes?
 Try my One-Pot Zucchini and Mushroom Pasta, One-Pot Enchilada Pasta, or my Pumpkin Chipotle One-Pot Bucatini.